idia-astro/school-intro/README.md

 The notebook interface for JupyterLab includes many useful keyboard shortcuts.

-To switch between `edit` and `command` mode you can use `Enter`, which enters edit mode, and `Esc`, which enters command mode.
+You can enter and exit edit mode using `Enter` and `Esc` respectively.

-In edit mode, most of the keyboard is dedicated to typing into the cell's editor.
-Thus, in edit mode there are relatively few shortcuts.
+In edit mode, most of the keyboard is dedicated to typing into the cell's editor, therefor there are relatively few shortcuts in this mode.
 In command mode, almost the entire keyboard is available for shortcuts, so there are many more.
 The `Settings`-> `Advanced Settings Editor` -> `Keyboard Shortcuts` menu lists the available shortcuts.

 Common keyboard shortcuts include: